 Those of us who work in the professional languages sector are well used to considering the intricacies of grammar and finding the perfect synonym, yet how often do we stop to consider the roots of the languages we’re translating?
 Not the roots of individual words, but of the languages themselves.

 How old are the languages that you translate?
-And what is the world’s oldest language?
+And what is the oldest language of the world?
 We’ve been researching this second question recently at Tomedes, during the course of the provision of our language translation services.
 As such, we thought we would share our findings with you!

 There’s no simple answer to what the world’s oldest language is, but it’s certainly a question that gets both historians and linguists fired up.

 Some argue that all of the languages we now speak originally go back to one human language, the origins of which are lost to prehistory.
 However, there are actually several different ways that we can consider the idea of the ‘oldest’ language.
 Let’s take a look at some of them.

 Our discussion of the world’s oldest language has certainly generated plenty of debate!
 As we mentioned above in the original article, it’s a topic that give rise to strong opinions among both historians and linguists.

 One reason for this is the complexity involved in defining what we mean when we talk about the ‘oldest’ language.
 Below, we look at the world’s oldest written language and several ancient languages that are still in use today.

 In this update to the original article, we’ve also taken a close look at Tamil, which some believe should bear the title of world’s oldest language, as well as the world’s oldest known religious texts.
 Note we’re saying oldest ‘known’ and ‘surviving’ language throughout this article – so much has been lost to the sands of time.